-Purchase only fresh cold pressed flaxseed or linseed oil: Find a supplier that will produce the flaxseed oil and ship it directly to you so that you can immediately refrigerate it.
-You can buy larger quantities and keep it in the freezer for up to 12 months.
+Purchase only fresh cold-pressed flaxseed or linseed oil: Find a supplier that will produce the flaxseed oil and ship it directly to you so that you can immediately refrigerate it.
+You can buy larger quantities and keep them in the freezer for up to 12 months.

 Do not pre-grind the flaxseeds: Always grind the linseeds in a coffee grinder and consume within 20 minutes.
 Often you can find pre-ground flaxseeds sold in shops but we do not recommend you use these as once the flaxseeds are ground up, they are exposed to air, light, ambient fluctuations in temperature, and within a short time, the seeds begin to oxidize and degrade.

 Do not use whole flaxseeds: Often recipes call for flaxseeds however these small little seeds with a hard shell will go right through the body and so they must always be ground up before use.
 Presoaking the seeds overnight and then blending them with an upright stick type blender and adding them to smoothies and recipes is a good way to get the full benefit of the seeds.

 Never heat or cook with flaxseed oil: the flaxseed oil will break down and oxidize when heated.
 Use cold-pressed coconut oil or grape seeds oils for cooking.